Click on the map to see a larger image of the area.

 Rorick House

 The oldest home in The Dalles was built by an officer stationed at Fort Dalles in 1850, and operates today as historical museum.
+The Rorick House is operated by Wasco County Historical Society.
 Beginning Memorial Day through Labor Day, the Rorick House will welcome guests Fridays through Sundays, 10 a.m. to 4 p.m.
 Location: 300 West 13th St., The Dalles.
 Public tours.

 http://www.wascochs.org